lingo-reviews/tenets/go/dev/README.md

 ```

-The first time we see the issue, lingo will comment "comments really should be awesome".
-Then, once for every file the issue is found in lingo will comment "the comment in this file should also be more awesome".
+The first time the issue is seen, lingo will comment "comments really should be awesome".
+Then, once every time the issue is found in a file, lingo will comment "the comment in this file should also be more awesome".

-Let's set a variable in the comment:
+To set a variable in the comment:

 ```go
 issue := t.RegisterIssue("sucky_comment",